open-AIMS/ereefs-documentation/README.md

 instances.

 ### <a name="dns-records"></a>DNS records
 The DNS records are managed by AWS Route53.
-Some records are managed by Cloud Formation (in code), others are managed manually.
+Some records are created by Cloud Formation (in code), others are created manually.

-- **THREDDS**: Managed by Cloud Formation.
+- **THREDDS**: Created by Cloud Formation.
 See [ereefs-thredds](https://github.com/aims-ks/ereefs-thredds) project for more information.
-- **Extraction tool**: Managed manually.
+- **Extraction tool**: Created manually.
 See [ereefs-extraction-tool-ui README](https://github.com/aims-ks/ereefs-extraction-tool-ui?tab=readme-ov-file#initial-setup-steps) for more information.